willjliu02/ImageProcessing/README.md

     per RGB value.
 A negative increment would mean darkening an image.
   - FlipImage: Represents a command to either vertically or horizontally flip an image.
   - FocusComponent: Creates a grayscale image based off the specified component.
+  - Color Transformation: NEW, transforms the colors of the image, currently supporting making a greyscale one and applying a sepia filter.
+  - Filter: NEW, applies a filter on the image, currently supporting either blurring or sharpening.
   - IImageProcessor: Allows different commands for editing to be placed on an image.
   - ImageCommand: Represents applying an edit on a given image.
   - ImageProcessorModel: Saves image references, while also performing image edits and saving new references to those.
-  - LoadImage: Loads a new image to save
   - SaveImage: Saves an image to a specified location.
 - VIEW FOLDER:
   - IView: Represents view functionality, which currently only consists of rendering messages